Integrated Management System

 Hungarian Health Care Standards

 Inpatient and outpatient care, diagnostic activity.
 Health visitor activity related to inpatient care.
-Health services expert activity, as well as health management and background processes.
+Health management and background processes.

 ISO 50001